-The copper tubing in Optima refrigeration modules is coated with a phenolic resin to resist hydrogen sulfide ( $H_2S$ ) corrosion.
+The refrigerators copper tubing is coated with a phenolic resin to resist hydrogen sulfide (H_2S) corrosion.
 However, the high concentrations of that gas present in some areas of a wastewater treatment facility can still create pin-hole leaks after as little as a year or two of exposure.
 Please take care to avoid areas of high H2S concentration and place the sampler in favorable positions to avoid excessive exposure to corrosive gases.
 Since hydrogen sulfide is heavier than air, place the sampler in higher elevation to protect from corrosion damage.

-Figure 6-2: Refrigeration Module Thermostat
+Figure 6-2: Refrigerator Thermostat

-6.2.1 : Adjusting the Thermostat
+6.1.8: Adjusting the Thermostat